 - Ensure that initial action has commenced so that the child or children involved are safe and a referral made to Children's Social Care if this is outstanding;

-- Share information and ensure the relevant Strategy Group is convened to manage the investigation.
+- Share information and ensure the relevant level of Strategy Group is convened to manage the investigation;

 Levels of oversight of complex abuse investigations

-Complex abuse investigations will be overseen and co-ordinated by strategy meetings at an appropriate level:
+Complex abuse investigations will be overseen and co-ordinated by a strategy group of an appropriate level: